 On board the Mayflower II, you will meet actors dressed in period costumes speaking in 17th century English who will share with you what life was like during the voyage.
 We met Captain Myles Standish, the military advisor for the Plymouth Colony.
 He shared with us his experiences while on board and the death of his wife Rose upon arrival at Plymouth.

 A monument to the Pilgrims who died during the first year in the Plymouth Colony.

 Over all, it was a very successful trip and we’re glad we went.
 It is a trip that is a highly recommended.

 Now to a lighter note, here’s a lovely recipe that’s great for the holidays – Cranberry Banana Muffins.

-1 cup plus 3 Tbsp sugar (I use white)
+1 cup plus 3 Tablespoon sugar (I use white)

 2 cups flour